My name is Alexander. My nickname is Beastly. I write about sex.

-I was hoping if you could advise in a few matters.
+I was hoping if you could advise on a few matters.

 Even after letting go, the fear, guilt, and trauma still prevent me from seeking a fulfilling relationship.
 There’s always a fear of judgment or hellfire or what I want is wrong

 Seeking from your experience.
-How do we let go of former beliefs which harm us and cope with the impact it had on us and our lives?
+How do we let go of former beliefs which harm us and cope with the impact they had on us and our lives?
 To no longer believe and to convince ourselves that what they teach is not true or wrong.

 To be free and let go of the fear, anger, and guilt.
 How do we move on?

 I feel your message.
 Many gay men have similar experiences in religion — specifically Christianity, which I’m assuming is the faith that you say clashes with your sexuality.

 Some religious queer people debate that clash and say the historic abuse of LGBTQ+ people by Christians is the result of misguided church policy, not divine mandate.
 They tell us “the Bible actually says nothing about homosexuality” and other things like that.

 Theirs is little more than a semantic argument.
 On a practical level, we’re being asked to distinguish between cruelty enacted by people and cruelty enacted by people on God’s orders.
 Either way, it’s still cruelty.

 I grew up in the Southern Baptist church and loved it.
 From a young age, I wanted to be a pastor.
 Even as a child, I was interested in the minutia of Christianity.
 My lifelong interest in philosophy started with asking questions about the nature of God.
 When I was about twelve, I had a long discussion with Dad about the spiritual world — what role did it play in ours?
 How could I see its influence?